chithindocha/Ctrl_Alt_Delight/README.md

 1. Acquire the files from provided GITHUB link.
 2. Install the required libraries using pip/pip3
 3. To run the application
    * Open Multinomial[1].ipynb file
    * Run the File till the last
    * open the main_app.py file
    * Run the below command in the terminal
+     ~~~
-     ~python main_app.py run
+     !python main_app.py run
+     ~~~
+4. In the Website:
+   * Navigate towards the Recipe section on the navigation Bar
+   * In the Recipe Section therw will be 2 sections:
+     * Enter the Ingredients to find the suggested Recipe with their details
+     * Enter the Recipe name to find the specific recipes with their details